<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947163533434418&amp;ev=PageView&amp;noscript=1">

 Ramps or Elevators

 Stairs are a massive hazard.
-Avoid them altogether with a ranch-style house.
-But if your dream custom home has more than one story, consider installing an elevator to make getting from one floor to another simple.
-Ramp design for home entrances and exits is also a smart decision.
+Avoid them altogether with Eatonton GA, aging in place features like ramps or elevators.
+If your dream custom home has more than one story, consider installing an elevator to make getting from one floor to another simple.
+Ramp design for home entrances and exits is also a wise decision.Accessible doorway | PAXISgroup

 Heated Floors

-The older you get, the more likely you are to become sensitive to the cold.
-When that happens, heated floors are a luxury; you'll be glad you invested in them!
-Whether you want them in the bathroom, bedroom, basement, kitchen, garage, or all of the above, heated floors are an excellent way to keep your home warm (after all, heat rises) and add extra comfort to your every day.
+Whether you want them in the bathroom, bedroom, basement, kitchen, garage, or all of the above, heated floors are an excellent way to keep your home warm (after all, heat rises) and add extra comfort to your everyday life.

 In-Law Suite

-If you plan to have your parents or other older relatives move in with you, they may wish to have more independence.
-An in-law suite is a perfect solution!
 These suites are generally equipped with a bedroom, bathroom, and kitchenette and have an entrance and exit separate from the house's main doors.
 You can place your in-law suite in the basement or attic (but be mindful of stairs!).
-Even better, create an accessory dwelling unit on your property so your relatives can have their own small home near the main house.

 Why Is Aging in Place Important?
 Creating a Home for Your Health

-Aging-in-place is often more financially savvy than moving into a long-term care facility.
+Aging-in-place remodeling or building is often more financially savvy than moving into a long-term care facility.
 But more so, being close to loved ones improves health and quality of life.
 Additionally, a home that facilitates comfort and safety as you and your family age leads to fewer health scares and a better life overall.